 5. Be Proactive

 Coming into a company with a fresh perspective can help you to be proactive with your approach.
 For instance, you may be able to determine how the business can be more productive, cut costs, use more effective systems, etc. Note down your ideas and share them with key decision-makers.
 You could also volunteer for any additional opportunities.
-By doing this, you’ll show initiative, as well as the potential for becoming a long-term employee.
+Showing this level of initiative showcases your potential for becoming a long-term employee.

 6. Always Be Reliable